 Ms. Singleton was a member of the Jessup Cup Moot Court Team while at the University of North Carolina School of Law, and actively participated in the Holderness Moot Court Competition and served as a member of The Bench (1982-1983).
 She is past president of the Kingsport Young Lawyers Association and past board member of the Tennessee Young Lawyers Conference of the Tennessee Bar Association.
 Ms. Singleton previously served as a Commissioner of the Tennessee Lawyers’ Fund for Client Protection.

-She currently serves on the Board of the Symphony of the Mountains and is a current board member of the Southern Appalachian Highlands Conservancy.
+She currently serves on the Board of the Symphony of the Mountains and is a past board member of the Southern Appalachian Highlands Conservancy.
 Ms. Singleton is a past board member and past president of the Women’s Symphony Committee of Kingsport, Tennessee.
 She is also a past board member of Friends in Need, Inc., and is a member of and former Sunday school teacher and former Middler Advisor at First Presbyterian Church in Kingsport.
 She is past president of the John Sevier Middle School PTA and is a past board member of Kingsport Tomorrow and Junior League of Kingsport.
 She is also a past president of the Arts Council of Greater Kingsport.

 Professional Activities & Honors